bexhearty/bexhearty.github.com/articles/2015-07-07-module-1/index.md

 # Module 1.
 Implementing Segment
-Build a single page website and implement Segment from scratch in nine steps.
+Build a single page website and implement Segment from scratch in 5 steps.
 Completion time 45 minutes

 ## 1. Create an Account
 Create an account in GitHub (https://github.com/new) or sign in.